mackbdev/VHSdemo/README.md

 `This project loads the 10 most recent blocks from the ethereum chain and displays curated data.`

+`Be sure to check out the other branches!`

 ## Key Features

 - Fully decentralized using any ethereum rpc websocket, the goal was to use no 3rd party APIs.